 View this artwork by appointment, at Tate Britain's Prints and Drawings Rooms

-The top half of the page is taken up with notes on chemistry in relation to colour:
+The whole page is taken up with notes on chemistry in relation to colour:

 This is one of fourteen pages of notes on varnishes and colours resulting from chemical reactions between folio 62 verso (D09974) and folio 55 recto (D09959), working from the back of the sketchbook as now foliated.
-Among his potted transcriptions from these passages, Thornbury noted: ‘the following scrap, I think from Beckmann:– “Potash added to a solution of iron, a brown precipitate falls, carbonate of potash separates, and yellow oxide, which soon becomes a beautiful yellow [sic] oxide.”’.2 (For Beckmann see under folio 58 verso; D09966).
-As discussed in the sketchbook’s Introduction,3 most are taken from William Nicholson’s 1808 Dictionary of Practical and Theoretical Chemistry, here from the unpaginated entry on ‘Iron’:
+As discussed in the sketchbook’s Introduction,2 most are taken from William Nicholson’s 1808 Dictionary of Practical and Theoretical Chemistry, here beginning with the unpaginated entry on ‘Saffron (Bastard)’:

 Alum forms with it a deep yellow precipitate in small quantity.